run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-33.png)

-### Expose the Run:ai endpoint through MetalLB
+### Expose the NVIDIA Run:ai Endpoint - MetaILB

-NVIDIA Run:ai can be exposed either through a reverse HTTPS proxy from the two BCM headnodes or through the MetalLB Load Balancer/Route Advertiser.
+NVIDIA Run:ai can be exposed either through a reverse HTTPS proxy from the two BCM headnodes or through the MetaILB load balancer/Route Advertiser.
 In the latter, additional configuration is needed to expose the Kubernetes Ingress.
 The following prerequisites must be met:

-* MetalLB is deployed as part of the Kubernetes installation.
+* MetaILB is deployed as part of the [Kubernetes installation](#kubernetes).
-* A reserved range of IP addresses is available for the Load Balancer.
+* A reserved range of IP addresses is available for the load balancer:

     * The IP addresses need to be routable from your corporate network.
     * The DNS record needs to point to one of the IP addresses from that range.
 That address will be reserved and allocated to the Kubernetes NGINX Ingress.
     * Ensure that no firewall is blocking connectivity to that IP address range.
     * Ensure that there are no conflicts.

-1. Make sure the Kubernetes API proxy is configured with strict ARP validation:
+1. Configure the Kubernetes API proxy with strict ARP validation:

     ```
     kubectl get configmap kube-proxy -n kube-system -o yaml | \